Touring Israel

 The Israel Pass & Ride card is valid for visiting national parks and reserves for 2 weeks from the date of the first visit.
 As part of the map, each park or reserve can be visited only once.
 Loading additional funds to the card to visit national parks and reserves is not provided.

-In the future, the card can be used exclusively as a Rav Kav for traveling by public transport in Israel (bus, tram, train), with the ability to save up to 20% of the fare, provided that an additional amount of money is loaded onto the card.
+Today, the card can be used for traveling by public transport in Israel (bus, tram, train), with the ability to save up to 20% of the fare.

 The Israel Pass & Ride card can be purchased at the kiosk of the Ministry of Transport and Road Safety, located in the arrival hall on the 1st floor of Terminal 3 of the International Airport.
 Ben Gurion.
-And also in other tourist centers of the country, the full list of which can be found here.
+And also in other tourist centers and grocery stores all over Israel.

 perfect tour in israel